jagadeesh-dommety/randomreads/Documentation/Chemistry.md

 "The Chemist Who Invented Color on Demand – Synthetic dyes and the death of natural pigments.",
 ------------- done
-"How Chemistry Explained Why Things Smell – The molecular lock-and-key of your nose."
+"How Chemistry Explained Why Things Smell – The molecular lock-and-key of your nose.",

-The Day Glass Became Transparent to Heat – Chemistry that changed architecture forever.
+"The Day Glass Became Transparent to Heat – Chemistry that changed architecture forever.",

-Why Mercury Was Once a Medicine – When chemistry didn’t yet know its own dangers.
+"Why Mercury Was Once a Medicine – When chemistry didn’t yet know its own dangers."

 The Element That Made Matches Safe – How phosphorus stopped people from burning alive.

 The Chemistry of Spices That Ruled the World – Molecules behind flavor, trade, and empire.

-The Liquid Metal That Flows Like Water – Gallium’s defiance of solid rules.
+"The Liquid Metal That Flows Like Water – Gallium’s defiance of solid rules."

 The Chemistry Behind Invisible Ink – Secrets written with reactions instead of words.